Daniyal-Javani/Sample-vue-table-2-server-side-laravel/README.md

 # Sample project using Vuetable-2 server-side with Laravel
-Sample project using Vuetable-2 server side in Laravel

 ## Trying this sample project
 - clone the repo to your local machine